Lee4Gitr/blog/src/content/1-I-loves-you-porgy-simone.md

 *Haunted*.
 I still don’t think I can summarize it better than that, but as for listening notes:
 I mainly like the way Nina Simone plays with time in this piece.
 I like the amorphous and non-metered sound she uses when the lyrics are talking about love, and the way the music drags when she’s talking about having to leave.
 I also like the arrangement being as small as it is.
-If this was larger, I think it would loose much of the intimacy that makes it emotionally heavier.
+If this was larger, I think it would lose much of the intimacy that makes it emotionally heavier.